bcgov/DriveBC.ca-loadtests/README.md

 production release.

-Merge commits are generally preferred for complex changes, although for simple (e.g. small single commit) changes fast forward is OK.
+Merge commits are generally preferred for complex changes, although for simple (e.g. small single commit) changes fast-forward is OK.

 It's not strictly required but the [gitflow-avh plugin](https://github.com/petervanderdoes/gitflow-avh) makes it much